blastbeng/docker-quakejs/README.md

     go to yourip:yourport and start fraggin' :)

-Optionally you can change the http port in the docker-compose.yml, the default is 8080.
+Optionally you can change the http port in the docker-compose.yml.

-There's not default IP, this image supports both localhost, lan ip or public ip.
+The default IP:PORT is 127.0.0.1:8080.
+The IP can be changed in the server.cfg before building the image.

 If you want to join my server: http://fabiovalentino.it:8081